QbiXibQ/FBHealBox_Vanilla/README.md

 |Target health source|Live line: which of the four sources answers for your current target|
 |Spells|The attack spells found in your spellbook with their rank count|

 Spells per class: Priest Smite, Holy Fire, Mind Blast; Druid Wrath, Starfire, Moonfire; Shaman Lightning Bolt, Chain Lightning, Earth/Flame/Frost Shock; Paladin Holy Shock, Hammer of Wrath, Exorcism, Holy Wrath; Mage Fireball, Frostbolt, Fire Blast, Scorch, Pyroblast; Warlock Shadow Bolt, Searing Pain, Immolate, Soul Fire, Conflagrate; Hunter Arcane Shot, Aimed Shot (list `FBDamageSpells`). `/fbp damage` toggles, `/fbp debug` logs every decision with the health source used.
+Note for hunters: the addon does not load for that class, so Smart Damage only runs after `/fbp forceload`, see [Which classes it loads for](#which-classes-it-loads-for).

 ---